Atrate/LibgenCheck/README.md

                           'X'es
   -v, --verbose           Explain what is being done.
 Specify multiple times to
                           increase verbosity (up to 2 times)             [count]

+Examples:
+  libgencheck.js *.*    check all files in the current folder libgencheck.js *.pdf  check all PDF files in the current folder
 ```